13 Ideas for Interesting, Engaging, and Just Plain Awesome Tweets for Business

 Look at the World Around You:

 Some of my favorite Twitterers are doing precisely this.
-Please look at Twitter feeds from Sarah Linney, who always shows a clever way of putting a humorous spin on the bizarre or simply irritating things that happen in our lives.
+Please look at the Twitter feeds from Sarah Linney, who always shows a clever way of putting a humorous spin on the bizarre or simply irritating things that happen in our lives.
 Andrew Nattan is definitely worth having a look at.

 Okay, I realize they’re personal rather than commercial Twitter accounts; however, there’s no reason to believe that this strategy could not be employed in the corporate social media world of Twitter.
 It will give your brand identity and make you appear like a person who is friendly and accessible.